hyunjimoon/tolzul/♻️world/time/🏛️quarter/⚙️TA-15778_intro(ops)_vivek/07_🌐Multi-Location-Pooling(Inventory, 🎯Focus-Scale).md

 **Duration:** 1.5 hours
 **Instructor:** Prof. Vivek Farias

+---
+## manual notes
+not loosing customer but item, but moving onto next item

+- underage cost is not $60, as customer profile is
+- 1 product match with each customer (different size)

+same thing in the positive direction ()

+compelling assortment so you'll buy another, if you don't see compelling one,

+👗60$ multiplied by probability of you won't buy anything from me (due to repeated visit and assortment)

+virtuous cycle: rapid rotation,

+⭐️formula modularize thoughts

+portfolio existis in particular point of time,

+long term value thinking (opportunity to calibrate numbers)

+🔄rapid rotation -(reason to revisit)-> revisits  -(lower u, lower safety stock)-> understock   -()->

+being exposed to supply risk is esp. bad fast turning business models 질문할때 짧고 핵심을.

+I HAVE QUESTION AND OBSERVATION.

+long term customer behavior (substitue over time), tractically important

+---

 ## Learning Objectives
 - Master advanced inventory models under uncertainty
 - Understand risk pooling concepts and benefits